 Email Optimization Archives - Smarter Commerce

 This holiday season consumers confirmed their willingness to break away from the traditions of football and food with friends and family to shop in-store or online.
-With the proliferation of stores opening Thanksgiving night, consumers checked out early from holiday dinner …
+With the proliferation of stores opening Thanksgiving night, consumers checked out early from holiday …

 Marketers are on an eternal quest to enrich their email templates with eye catching and compelling content.
 Since the early days of email marketing, email templates have gone through a number of transitions and evolutions as the market place and technology around receiving and reading emails has matured.
 We’ve moved away from multi-column layouts that emulate web pages to more nimble and lighter weight single column layouts that are optimized for the growing mobile marketplace.

 Still other innovations are less obvious; subtle changes that only appear under the hood have given us the capability, as savvy coders and marketers, to create emails that have fundamentally different layouts depending on the device rendering them.
 Marketers are now employing a new dedifferentiating feature in their emails: emoticons.
 What is an emoticon you ask?
 Good question.
 Emoticons are the little illustrations that have evolved from more symbolic character representations such as a smiley face that evolved into an illustration similar to this:

 (For the techies in the audience: Yes, I used a graphic for the colon, dash and parens because this blogger client automatically transforms it into a smiley face.
 Go figure, all this work to get an “old school feel.”)